programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 map_df.boxplot(column=['count_per_100K'],vert=False)
 ```

-{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-08.png" alt="A boxplot showing the distribution of police killings per 100K population" caption="Figure 08.
-The distribution of the number of police killings per 100K population " %}
+{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-07.png" alt="A boxplot showing the distribution of police killings per 100K population" caption="Figure 07.
+The distribution of the number of police killings per 100K population." %}

 Wow!
 There are a LOT of outliers.
 Since this is a VERY uneven distribution, let's try using a log scale again.